-It is so delicious!
-And filled with fruit.
-Lots of fruits.
+This white sangria is so delicious and filled with lots of fruit.
 But not so much that you will lament how little sangria is in the glass!
 There is nothing worse than lifting your glass of sangria and having pieces of fruit hit you in the face all the while sipping a thimbleful of sangria!

 Many peeps think more fruit equals better sangria and where the fruit does help the flavor when it is steeping, you only want to add enough to garnish when you serve it and of course, one must have a few pieces of alcohol soaked fruit left over to nibble.
 Mustn’t one?

 Just keep this in mind when you are making this, the fruit is added to enhance, not to choke your yummy sangria!

 We are a participant in Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites. #CommisionsEarned.
 You can read my disclosure here.

 - Make this the night before so the flavors meld together.

 - Wash your jar with hot soapy water and let air dry.

 - Thoroughly wash the fruit you’re going to put in the sangria as you don’t want to ingest pesticides.